 - Take the utility knife (with a new, sharp blade) with two hands and carefully slice the carpet at the joint between the tread and the riser.

 - Slide the pry bar into whatever space you can find, and tug until you have enough space loosened to fit your hand in there.
 Be really careful here, and wear gloves.
 The carpet is probably held in place with a tack strip, essentially a thin strip of wood with razor-sharp tacks sticking out towards the carpet.
 Ouch!

 - Pull with both hands in short jerking motions until the carpet on the whole step comes loose.

 - When you have the carpet detached from the first step, cut it with your utility knife if it hasn’t already separated.
-Roll it up, being real careful as there are probably lots of tacks and staples in it, and tape it with duck tape and set it aside for the trash man.
+Roll it up, being really careful as there are probably lots of tacks and staples in it, and tape it with duck tape and set it aside for the trash man.

 - Now that the layer of rug padding under the carpet is exposed, you have to decide what your next step will be.
 Are you planning to put new carpet on the stairs?
 Is the padding in good shape?
 If so, you may leave the padding in place and continue down the stairs, removing just the old carpet.
 Also, if you are planning to re-carpet, you may leave the tack strips in place too if they haven’t gotten damaged in the process.